micro-os-plus/micro-os-plus-iii-cortexm/README.md

 but starting with mid 2023 it was marked as end-of-life and is not recommended for new designs.

-A new package will be available in the `@xpack-3rd-party` scope, as part of µOS++ IVe.
+A new package will be available as part of µOS++ IVe.

 ### Build & integration info